-Providers of crisis intervention shall consist of a team under the direction and supervision of a psychologist, counselor or social worker licensed by the State of Missouri (RSMo.
+Providers of crisis intervention shall consist of a team under the direction and supervision of a psychologist, counselor or social worker, behavior analyst licensed by the State of Missouri (RSMo.
 1994, Chapter 337).
-Alternately, the supervisor may be employed by the State of Missouri as a psychologist, clinical social worker or in an equivalent position (such positions are exempt from licensure) and meet the requirements of a QDDP (as defined at 42 CFR 483.430).
+Alternately, the supervisor may be employed by the State of Missouri as a psychologist, clinical social worker, behavior analyst or in an equivalent position.
 All team members shall have at least one year of work experience in serving persons with developmental disabilities, and shall, either within their previous work experience or separately, have a minimum of 40 hours training in crisis intervention techniques prior to providing services.